 The #1 spot on that is still #1, but the middle of #4 is also excellent.
 We were in the red area in front of that last night (to avoid the crowds) and found this to be a halfway decent spot.
 You’re probably better off a bit farther back, but not too much.
 If you are farther back on Hollywood Boulevard, you’ll miss detail in the projections, which are the highlight of the show.

 Likewise, locations over by Echo Lake and outside of the park that we previously recommended are no longer viable options for the same reason.
 This is best thought of not as a fireworks show, but as a concert: the farther from the “stage,” the worse your view.
 Obviously, this isn’t a concert, but the point we’re trying to underscore is that it’s not a traditional fireworks show.
 The fireworks are ancillary to the projections.

 During the dessert party, a special VIP character in Christmas attire comes to meet and mingle with dessert party-goers.
-After the party itself concludes, guests are directed to a VIP viewing location for the show itself, which offers a good angle on the show.
+After the party itself concludes, guests are directed to a VIP viewing location for “Disney Movie Magic” followed by the main event, “Jingle Bell, Jingle BAM.”

 That about covers it in terms of Jingle Bell, Jingle BAM.
 If you were not planning on heading to Disney’s Hollywood Studios for your upcoming Christmas trip, I’m not sure that this should be what pushes you off the fence.
 If you are planning on going, it’s worth seeing at least once.